mikejonestechno/bitburner-scripts/docs/08gameplay04test.md

 ## Actual

+The server grew from $2.00m to $2.08m which had marginal affect on hack rate $/s, the hack skill level has much greater effect at the start of the game.

-?? the grow threads are increasing? expected as there is less money to grow, that there would be fewer grow threads required to reach max money.
+Unexpectedly, the number of grow threads required to reach max money are increasing.
+I expected fewer grow threads as there is less money to grow.

 ## Learn

+I learnt that the 10% increase in security from 10.00 to 11.00 resulted in the increase in number of grow threads required from 21.49k to 23.45k.

+Growing threads have diminishing return at the start of the game as the increased security outweighs the increased hacking experience and increased the number of required grow threads above the original value.

 ## Result Summary